 Did you know?
 You can use your roof to generate electricity or to heat water for showers and laundry.
 Installing a solar system on your roof continues a great Northwest tradition - renewable energy.

-We offer two rebate levels for solar electric systems.
 Stand-alone systems qualify for a higher rebate.
 Systems that are installed as part of a group buying program, called a “Solarize” community, qualify for a lower rebate.

 $600 per qualified electric/solar water heating system.